Trey Wolfe

-Thomas Wolfe III (born October 24, 1988) is an American football defensive back who is currently a free agent.
+Thomas Wolfe III (born October 24, 1988) is an American former football defensive back.
 He played college football at Fort Valley State University and attended Joseph Wheeler High School in Marietta, Georgia.

 Early life

 Wolfe attended Joseph Wheeler High School where he starred football, basketball, and baseball.

 College career

 Wolfe played for the Reedley Tigers from 2007 to 2009.
 Wolfe transferred to Midwestern State played in 2010 with the Mustangs before he tore his Achilles tendon.
 Wolfe played for the Fort Valley State Wildcats in 2013.
 He played in 12 games during his career including 9 starts at cornerback.
 Wolfe was named a First-team All-Southern Intercollegiate Athletic Conference selection and HBCU All-American following the 2013 season.

 Professional career

 Seattle Seahawks

 Wolfe signed with the Seattle Seahawks as an undrafted free agent.
 Wolfe was waived on August 6, 2014.
 Wolfe was re-signed on August 10, 2014 and waived again on August 25.